open-AIMS/ADRIA_matlab/examples/running_ADRIA/README.md

-The end goal with these is to allow a relatively informed user to be able to cobble together a new script by taking snippets from one, some, or all of the above examples (perhaps referring back to the manual a little bit) to conduct new runs/analyses with ADRIA.
+The end goal with these is to allow a relatively informed user to be able to cobble together a new script by taking snippets from one, some, or all of the above examples (with some reference to the user manual) to conduct new runs/analyses with ADRIA.